WebAR

 WebAR, previously known as the Augmented Web, is a web technology that allows for augmented reality functionality within a web browser.
-It is a combination of HTML5, Web Audio, WebGL, and WebRTC.
+It is a combination of HTML, Web Audio, WebGL, and WebRTC.
 From 2020s more known as web-based Augmented Reality or WebAR, which is about the use of augmented reality elements in browsers.

 It was the focus of a Birds of a Feather meeting at ISMAR2012 and is now the focus of the W3C Augmented Web Community Group.

 Features

 Browser augmented reality for smartphones has a number of features that distinguish it from similar content in special apps.